-We introduced the task of zero-shot, model-free feature importance estimation and proposed ExplainerPFN, a tabular foundation model that predicts Shapley-style feature attributions from input-prediction pairs without access to the underlying model or reference explanations.
+We introduced the task of zero-shot, model-free feature importance estimation and proposed ExplainerPFN, a tabular foundation model that predicts Shapley-value-style feature attributions from input-prediction pairs without access to the underlying model or reference explanations.
+Because the mapping from data and predictions to attributions is non-identifiable, ExplainerPFN learns a posterior mean attribution under a meta-training prior, targeting ``true to the data'' rather than ``true to the model'' explanations~\citep{chen2020true}.
 Across a range of real and synthetic datasets, ExplainerPFN achieves competitive performance relative to few-shot surrogate explainers while providing substantial computational savings when model access is limited or SHAP computation is costly.